awpala/my-omscs-notes/cs-6290/10-compiler-ilp.md

 <img src="./assets/10-036A.png" width="650">
 </center>

-Consider the following loop instructions, which computes the sume of the elements of an array:
+Consider the following loop instructions, which computes the sum of the elements of an array:

 ```mips
 Loop: